sfirke/janitor/README.md

 -   The 7th column is entirely `NA` values
 -   There are several `NA` rows left by blank rows used in the layout of the .csv
+-   Variable names contain spaces and other illegal name characters
 -   Duplicate names will cause dplyr calls to fail:

 ``` r